 Authority for the Continuing Legal Education Courses

-According to Title 38 C.F.R. § 14.629 you must periodically complete three hours of qualifying CLE to maintain your accreditation as an agent or attorney with the Department of Veterans Affairs (DVA).
+According to Title 38 C.F.R. § 14.629, you must periodically complete three hours of qualifying CLE to maintain your accreditation as an agent or attorney with the Department of Veterans Affairs.

 Authority for our Continuing Legal Education Courses:

-- Content and structure approved from 2013-19 (at various times) by the Arkansas, California, Colorado, Florida, Georgia, Illinois, Missouri, New Jersey, Nevada, North Carolina, Ohio, Tennessee, Utah, and Virginia State Bars for 3 hours of self-study credit for VA CLE
+- Content and structure approved from 2013-24 (at various times) by the Arkansas, California, Colorado, Florida, Georgia, Illinois, Missouri, New Jersey, Nevada, North Carolina, Ohio, Tennessee, Utah, Virginia, and Washington State Bars for 3 hours of self-study credit for VA CLE.

 - Also meets requirements for 3 hours of CLE for maintaining accreditation for any given two-year period following the initial CLE accreditation requirement under 38 CFR 14.629 (b) (iv) to maintain accreditation, agents and attorneys are required to complete an additional 3 hours of qualifying CLE on veterans benefits law and procedure not later than 3 years from the date of initial accreditation and every 2 years thereafter.
 To qualify under this subsection, a CLE course must be approved for a minimum of 3 hours of CLE credit by any State bar association.
 Agents and attorneys shall certify completion of the post-accreditation CLE requirement in the same manner as described in § 14.629(b)(1)(iii).